So, you’ve got mint growing everywhere…because it will. If so, here are 5 ways to enjoy fresh mint leaves all summer long!

-My mom at work making herb plants for me to take home.
-She loves to grow fresh herbs to use in her tea, but her favorite thing to do with the herbs she grows is to give them all away to her daughters, neighbors and friends.
-Here’s a couple of ideas I have for mine.
-Thanks mom!!
+My mom (above) at work making herb plants for me to take home.
+She loves to grow fresh herbs to use in her tea, but her favorite thing to do with the herbs she grows is to give them all away to her daughters, neighbors, and friends.
+Here are a couple of ideas I have for mine.
+Thanks, mom!!

 5 Ways to Enjoy Fresh Mint Leaves

 - 3 cups chopped watermelon (seedless)

 - juice of 1 lemon